Forty-six years

 interesting

 study, but survives mainly as literature.
-Although Greek logic and
+Although Greek logic

 science,